TULiberalArts/Neuroscience/pages/home.md

 permalink: /
 layout: home
 feature: false
-feature-title:
+feature-title: null
+feature-body: >-
-feature-body: Neuroscience is an interdisciplinary field addressing neural and brain function at multiple levels.
+  Neuroscience is an interdisciplinary field addressing neural and brain function at multiple levels.
 Our program enables students to pursue a curriculum in several departments, colleges and schools at Temple.It encompasses a broad domain that ranges from molecular genetics and neural development, to brain processes involved in cognition and emotion, to mechanisms and consequences of        neurodegenerative disease.
 The field also includes mathematical and physical principles involved in modeling neural systems and in brain  imaging.
-feature-image:
+feature-image: null
 published: true
 ---